 As this story shows, Thoreau was an eccentric who made no effort to hide his eccentricity.
-He was also well-coordinated and full of physical energy.3 But as a youngster, he wouldn’t participate in children’s games, “he preferred to stand on the sidelines and watch.”4 His solemn manner earned him the nickname “Judge.”
+He was also well-coordinated and full of energy.3 But as a youngster, he didn’t participate in games, “he preferred to stand on the sidelines and watch.”4 His solemn manner earned him the nickname “Judge.”
 He neither enjoyed dominating others, nor allowed others to dominate him; one might describe Thoreau as a classic example of a younger son.
 Since he didn’t possess power as a small child, he had a lifelong aversion for power.
 This attitude found expression in his famous theory of Civil Disobedience.
 Any inquiry into the connection between birth order and political views should take account of Thoreau.
 Thoreau exemplifies the younger son’s tendency to mistrust power.

 As a student at Harvard, Thoreau began keeping a Commonplace Book, that is, a notebook in which he jotted down interesting passages from his reading.
 He continued this habit after graduating, and his notebooks grew to “close to one million copied words — fantastic testimony to the zeal with which Thoreau carried out his studies both in college and afterwards.”5 Thoreau was as diligent a student of literature as he was a student of nature.
 “To read well,” Thoreau wrote, “that is, to read true books in a true spirit, is a noble exercise, and one that will task the reader more than any exercise which the customs of the day esteem.
 It requires a training such as the athletes underwent, the steady intention almost of the whole life to this object.
 Books must be read as deliberately and reservedly as they were written.”6 When Thoreau speaks of “the athletes,” he’s doubtless referring to ancient Greek athletes — an example of his wide learning.

 Whitman and Thoreau had both moved away from Western monotheism, and shared a rapturous, mystical pantheism that is akin to Eastern religion, especially Zen.
 They were close in age (Whitman was two years younger than Thoreau).
-There were, however, some differences between them: Whitman blamed Thoreau for despising the common man, Thoreau blamed Whitman for some poems that he felt were grossly sensual.
+There were, however, some differences between them: Whitman criticized Thoreau for despising the common man, Thoreau criticized Whitman for some poems that he felt were grossly sensual.

 Thoreau had a strong affinity for Oriental thought.
 “For many years,” says his biographer, Walter Harding, “he was to read every such work he could lay hands on, even at times doing his own translating from French and German when the books were not available in English.”8 He published extracts of Oriental thinkers like Confucius in The Dial, a magazine for which he and Emerson wrote.
 Later, he wanted to read some of Harvard’s Oriental books, so he obtained permission to borrow books from the Harvard Library.
 I suspect that Thoreau would have been especially fond of Zennish works, such as Lao Zi’s Tao-te Ching, but there’s no indication that he was familiar with such works.
 Zen’s hour had not yet come.